liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/02-manipulating-the-dom-with-aui.markdown

 (Just replace `YUI` with `AUI` and `Y` with `A` when you're reading these docs with AlloyUI in mind.)

-Inside of the script tag, you capture the string value of the Java `fullName` variable in a JavaScript `fullName` variable.
+Inside the script tag, you capture the string value of the Java `fullName` variable in a JavaScript `fullName` variable.
 Then you capture the *Use My Full Name* node via the following AUI function call: `A.one('#useNameButton')`.
 The `A.one(...)` function returns the first node that matches the selector argument.